Skip to main contentSkip to navigation

 • TRIM complicates recovery.
 If TRIM has executed on deleted blocks, those blocks are physically zeroed by the SSD controller.
 Data from TRIM'd regions cannot be recovered regardless of the tools used.
 This is a physical limitation of NAND flash architecture, not a software problem.

-Enterprise Synology NAS Recovery Pricing
+How Much Does Enterprise Synology NAS Recovery Cost?

 Logical/Firmware per Drive